Godhart/hass-lights-control/README.md

 list for each group you mentioned, store it and would be using stored group mapping.
 It's required to properly manage state of each light in a group.

-If you ever modify HASS groups and do 'hass.reload_groups', LightsControl still be using stored values.
+If you ever modify HASS groups and do `hass.reload_groups`, LightsControl still be using stored values.
-To make LightsControl use new groups definition without LightsControl restart/HASS reboot call 'reload_groups' for LightsControl entity.
+To make LightsControl use new groups definition without LightsControl restart/HASS reboot call `lights_control.reload_groups` for LightsControl entity.

 ## Services